Square-Zero-Labs/OpenAI-Apps-Directory-Kit/README.md

 # OpenAI Apps Directory Kit

-The OpenAI Apps Directory Kit makes it easy to build an OpenAI App that serves as a specialized directory (for specialty grocery stores, or sauna locations or anything).
+The OpenAI Apps Directory Kit makes it easy to build an OpenAI App that serves as a specialized directory (for pizza places or dog parks or anything).
 It bundles React widgets (map, list, carousel, albums) and an MCP server that embeds those widgets directly in tool responses—no separate asset hosting required.

 ## What’s inside